Overdose Prevention & Naloxone

 - Be aware and know your body – If you are alone and think you may have overdosed, call a trusted person or ambulance if you still can and unlock the door to wherever you are.

-- The public health message pathologizes drug use and seeks to remove or reduce the enjoyable quality of it.
-This puts people at risk of overdosing because we are not talking about drugs in a sensible manner.
+This public health messaging pathologizes drug use and seeks to remove or reduce the enjoyable quality of it, which puts people at risk of overdosing because we are not talking about drugs in a sensible manner.

 What is a test-dose?
 When should you use a test-dose?
 How does a test-dose inform dosing?